ky

 **Note:** This is different from the `beforeRetry` hook: - `shouldRetry`: Controls WHETHER to retry (called before the retry decision is made) - `beforeRetry`: Called AFTER retry is confirmed, allowing you to modify the request

-Should return: - `true` to force a retry (bypasses `retryOnTimeout`, status code checks, and other validations) - `false` to prevent a retry (no retry will occur) - `undefined` to use the default retry logic (`retryOnTimeout`, status codes, etc.)
+Should return: - `true` to force a retry (bypasses `retryOnTimeout`, status code checks, and other validations) - `false` to prevent a retry (no retry will occur) - `undefined` to use the default retry logic (`retryOnTimeout`, status codes, network errors).
+Unrecognized error types are not retried.

 @example ``` import ky, {HTTPError} from 'ky';